mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 How?
 That is sit down.
 “I’m scared” – that’s alright.
 Sit down anyway.
 [If] you really get enlightenment through zazen – that’s alright, anyway sit down.
 Or “I feel boredom from zazen” – that’s alright, anyway sit down.

 Well, that’s pretty hard practice for us.
 So that’s why Hsueh Tou says, “How many people can there be who know the weight of this seven-pound shirt?”
 Because it’s pretty hard.
-Because that seven pound shirt [is] working individual heart, individual life.
-It’s very difficult.
-If you don’t have eyes to see it, you never see. [...]
+Because that seven pound shirt [is] working individual heart, individual life. [...]
+If you don’t have eyes to see it, you never see [it]. [...]

 So anyway, through this actual life, you have to see it.
 You have to see it.
 It’s not teaching, or getting something in your hand.
 Anyway, through your body and mind, you should learn.